iterative/dvc.org/content/docs/command-reference/add.md

 ### Transferring data directly to the remote

 Giving `--to-remote` option would change the behavior described above.
-Instead of only being able to give it a local target, it would be able to support all kinds of remote locations (listed in [import-url](/doc/command-reference/import-url)).
-The main difference is that it won't actually do anything on the working system beside creating a DVC file.
-It will take the data in batches from the given target and transfer it through 'the local system' to the [remote storage](/doc/command-reference/remote).
-It is especially targeting cases where the running system doesn't have the means of storing that data as a whole but it can later have (or another user's system who shares the same project).
-So that the DVC file would allow checking out that data when the system can meet the needs of storage.
+Instead of only being able to give it something from local/remote workspace, it would be able to support all kinds of remote locations that you can import something (listed in [import-url](/doc/command-reference/import-url)).
+The main difference is that it won't actually do anything on the workspace beside creating a DVC file.
+It will take the data in batches from the given target and transfer it through 'the local system' to the

-The option is designed to transfer data straight to remote, when the used system doesn't have the means to store it locally.
-So instead of transferring it to the local cache and link it to the working directory, it is transferred through the local computer in batches to the remote storage (can be configured using `--remote <name>`) and can be checked out locally when the necessary means have been established since this process also results with a DVC file.
+[remote storage](/doc/command-reference/remote).
+This option especially targets cases where the running system doesn't have the means of storage that data as a whole fits in but it can later have (or another user's system who shares the same project).
+So that the DVC file would allow checking out that data from the same remote storage when the system is ready to handle it.

 ### Adding entire directories